enyo/enyo.github.io/_posts/2014-01-09-going-public.md

 ---

-Since apparently every major intelligence agency on the world is in on my thoughts, I figured, why not share them with other people as well.
+Since apparently every major intelligence agency on the world is watching me, I figured, why not share my thoughts with other people as well.

 This is the first draft of my website.
 I have been thinking of creating a website for about two years now, and have created about five different layouts